-The College of Engineering offers five Bachelor of Science degree programs in: Biomedical Engineering (BME); Civil Engineering (CE); Computer Engineering (CpE); Electrical Engineering (EE); and Mechanical Engineering (ME).
-The three programs of CE, EE and ME are accredited by the Engineering Accreditation Commission (EAC) of ABET.
-The BME and CpE are newly established programs.
-While the latter are not currently ABET accredited, plans are underway for the accreditation of these programs.
+The College of Engineering offers six Bachelor of Science (B.S.) degree programs in: Biomedical Engineering (BME); Chemical Engineering (CME), Civil Engineering (CE); Computer Engineering (CPE); Electrical Engineering (EE); and Mechanical Engineering (ME).
+The College of Engineering programs in Biomedical Engineering, Civil Engineering, Computer Engineering, Electrical Engineering, and Mechanical Engineering are accredited by the Engineering Accreditation Commission of ABET.
+Chemical Engineering is a newly established program and will seek accreditation following graduation of their first class per ABET policy.

 The College has excellent laboratory facilities where students receive hands-on instruction by faculty.
 Computer-aided design (CAD) facilities, including state-of-the-art workstations, are routinely used in all programs.
 Some classes are taught by adjunct faculty from local industries, giving students the opportunity to interact with engineering professionals engaged in relevant engineering practice.